 How much rent can an ADU generate in Simi Valley?

-A 1-bedroom ADU in Simi Valley rents for $1,600–$2,400/month in 2026, depending on size, finishes, and whether it is detached.
-A 2-bedroom unit rents for $2,200–$2,800/month, generating $26,400–$33,600/year in gross rental income.
+A 1-bedroom ADU in Simi Valley rents for $1,800–$2,400 per month in 2026, depending on size, finishes, and whether it's detached.
+A 2-bedroom unit rents for $2,200–$2,800 per month.
+Long-term rental produces ~$24,000/year gross, typically nets $17,000–$18,000 after expenses.
+Occupancy rates for ADUs in Simi Valley run 95%+, making long-term rental more stable than short-term (Airbnb).

 Does an ADU increase my property value in Simi Valley?